resistance-modelling/slim/docs/source/model.rst

 ==============

 SLIM is a *probabilistic*, *statistical* epidemiological simulator.
-Compared to IBM approaches we simulate overall populations and perform statistical operations on top of them rather than emulating individual louse or fish.
+Compared to IBM approaches we simulate overall populations and associated distributions and perform statistical operations on them rather than emulating individual lice or fish.

 At the same time, SLIM is also a *game* simulator where each agent (farmers) seeks to maximise their own profit and may choose to collaborate or defect (more on this later), which treatment to apply and so on.

-So where does this agent differ from the others?
-The difference lies in the explicit encoding of genomic effects into the evolution of the pandemic.
+This simulation includes explicit encoding of genomic effects into the evolution of the pandemic.
 Treatments may encourage resistant traits to proliferate and thus make the former less and less effective at each cycle.